-An energy auditor uses their expertise in construction, electronics, and energy conservation to identify ways a business or home can improve their energy consumption.
-They investigate ways a building may be using more energy than necessary and craft detailed reports on opportunities for improvement.
-This can save businesses and people a lot of money.
-The U.S. Department of Energy estimates that individuals can save 5%-30% off their energy bill by making the upgrades recommended from an energy audit.
+An energy auditor uses their expertise in construction, electronics, and energy conservation to improve energy consumption.
+Additionally, they investigate ways a building may be using more energy than necessary and craft detailed reports on opportunities for improvement.
+In fact, this can save businesses and people a lot of money.
+Watch this video to find out what a Energy Auditor does:

 How to Become an Energy Auditor